Our commitment to air quality

 - Controlled many of our gas and oil units for nitrogen oxides for the benefit of air quality.
-Clean-burning natural gas is the primary fuel in these units and low-sulfur fuel oil is available for emergency operating situations.
+(Clean-burning natural gas is the primary fuel in these units and low-sulfur fuel oil is available for emergency operating situations.)

-- 60% estimated building energy reduction
+- A 60% estimated reduction in building energy use

 - High-tech, high-impact measures such as light harvesting, energy-efficient heating and cooling systems, and low-water-use plumbing and landscaping fixtures

 SRP is working toward LEED Gold certification for the renovated building.

 Whether an employee is commuting to work or driving a fleet vehicle, choosing an electric vehicle (EV) benefits air quality.

 Together, SRP employees who use workplace charging have prevented more than 250,000 pounds of carbon dioxide and saved more than 25,000 gallons of gasoline.

 - More than 90% of SRP’s sedan fleet has been converted from gasoline to plug-in electric and hybrid vehicles.

 - SRP offers the largest workplace charging program in Arizona with 520 parking spaces with access to charging at 18 SRP facilities, 215 of which are reserved for employees.